k-manu/resume-roast-app/README.md

 - Support for PDF and TXT resume uploads
 - AI-powered resume roasting using Google's Gemini model
 - Simple and intuitive web interface
-- Secure storage of user credentials in AWS S3
+- Local CSV storage for user credentials

 ## Prerequisites 📋

 - Python 3.8 or higher
 - A Google API key for Gemini AI
-- AWS account with S3 access
 - Internet connection

 ## Setup Instructions 🚀